Apple Cider Vinegar: A Holistic Remedy for Dogs

-Some ways to use apple cider or white vinegar for cleaning include: disinfecting pet toys and pet bedding, deodorizing pets, using on dogs after the hydrogen peroxide treatment for skunk sprays, and getting stains out of carpets (with white vinegar).
+Some ways to use vinegar for cleaning include: disinfecting pet toys and pet bedding, deodorizing pets, using apple cider vinegar on dogs after the hydrogen peroxide treatment for skunk sprays, and getting stains out of carpets (with white vinegar).

 Apple cider vinegar may be an “unproven remedy” by FDA standards, but many dog owners swear by its internal and external benefits.
 In the 1990s, when the 0157:H7 strain of E. coli first sickened thousands around the world, Virginia Polytechnic Institute and State University food scientist Susan Sumner, PhD, discovered that spraying vinegar and hydrogen peroxide on raw meat, vegetables, cutting boards, and other kitchen surfaces disinfected them more effectively than chlorine bleach or any commercial kitchen cleaner.
 Applying one after the other (in either order) with a mist sprayer killed virtually all Salmonella, Shigella, and E. coli bacteria on heavily contaminated food and surfaces.
 That's a particularly helpful piece of information for those of us who raw-feed our dogs; adding a little ACV to a dog's raw food effectively kills the dangerous bacteria that might be present.